enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 The system also includes state management features that improve the clarity and usability of the platform.
 Each entity, such as sensor nodes or projects, can be assigned a status that reflects its current role within the deployment.
 For example, entities that are no longer in active use can be archived and hidden from the default view, while their data remains fully accessible in the background.
 In addition, the system indicates whether deployed sensor nodes are still actively transmitting data or have become inactive.
 This allows users to quickly assess the operational status of all nodes at a glance.
 For active deployments, the most recent transmitted values are displayed directly in the interface, providing immediate insight into current measurements without the need to navigate through separate data views.

-Lastly, the platform is designed as a generic and modular solution that can be tailored to fit the needs of individual projects.
+Finally, the platform adopts a generic and modular design that supports both project-specific customization and broader reuse across diverse IoT applications.
 It lays the foundation for role-based workflows, where users only see actions and data relevant to their responsibilities.
 This flexibility not only improves usability but also opens the door for broader adoption beyond the original project scope.

+Before diving into the concrete system architecture, the next chapter evaluates existing approaches and tools that were considered during the conceptual phase.

 # State of Research
 This chapter provides an overview of research carried out and available technologies relevant to the project.
 The focus lies on niche or emerging tools and methods that appeared promising but required feasibility evaluation before adoption.
 Most of the research was conducted during the conceptual phase, where assessing the practicality and integration potential of such technologies was critical for planning and system design.